 I called ‘nurse on call’ and she patched us through to the ambulance.

-They found a ”mass” and scraped and did some stuff to his back (laminectomy, P11 & P12), 2 slipped discs and said that the ”mass” should be absorbed by his body in time.
+They found a ”mass” in front of his spine and scraped and did some stuff to his back (laminectomy, P11 & P12), 2 slipped discs and said that the ”mass” should be absorbed by his body over time.

 He is now home.
 During this whole time, my neighbours have been feeding me and checking on me.